 There are several limitations to our comparison of the cgmanalysis package to the proprietary software output.
 CGM devices only calculate a few summary variables, and accordingly it is difficult to test this package cohesively.
 Also, gold standard calculations do not exist for many of these variables, which makes verifying our results difficult.
 We hope that by making this package freely available and open source, these limitations will be minimized through widespread testing.
 Perhaps the greatest limitation to the software itself is the lack of an easy to use graphical user interface (GUI), which may prevent its use by clinicians with limited programming experience.
 We have included detailed documentation in the CRAN package, as well as a new-user guide on GitHub, but using the package still requires enough technical knowledge that it may be inaccessible to some users.
-[15]None of the authors are software engineers, and the package is undoubtedly less efficient than it could be.
+None of the authors are software engineers, and the package is undoubtedly less efficient than it could be.
 Again, we hope that the free and open source nature will contribute significantly to improving the code over time, both as a result of outside contributions and our own planned updates.

 In conclusion, our software provides a standardized, free, open-source approach to manage and analyze CGM data, enabling sharing of data across technology platforms, collaboration between research groups, and more effective use of the growing pool of CGM data.
 The advantage of using R functions rather than licensed statistical software, or a web-based or desktop application, is that R is freely available and open source.
 Clinicians or investigators can alter the code according to their needs and anyone can contribute to the development of the program, as CGM research and technology advance.

 References

-1. Nathan, D.M., et al., Translating the A1C assay into estimated average glucose values.
-Diabetes Care, 2008.
-31(8): p.
-1473-8.

 1. DeSalvo, D.J., et al., Continuous glucose monitoring and glycemic control among youth with type 1 diabetes: International comparison from the T1D Exchange and DPV Initiative.
 Pediatric Diabetes, 2018.
 19(7): p.
 1271-1275.